 For class-wise forgetting, we stopped when the model's accuracy on the unlearned classes dropped below 1\%, indicating that the class had been effectively forgotten.
 In both cases, if the unlearning algorithm does not reach the target within a specific number of epochs, we report the results of the last epoch.

-The results in Tables \ref{tab:imagenet_vit} and \ref{tab:imagenet_resnet} provide a comprehensive evaluation of machine unlearning methods on ImageNet using ViT and ResNet18 architectures, respectively.
-These experiments show that our method reliably reaches the target unlearn value and achieves the best test performance in all experiments besides class forgetting on ResNet18 where it is second to SCRUB.
-Interestingly, we note that while SCRUB performs exceptionally well in class forgetting with ResNet18, it performs poorly in other experimental setups.

-We present additional results on CIFAR-10 dataset using ResNet18 architecture in Table~\ref{tab:cifar}.
-In these experiments, \ourmethod{} again reaches the unlearn target with excellent test performance.
-While DUCK has overall better test performance and UIS score in the random sampling experiment, it failed to reach the unlearn target value by a large margin.